chrishayesmu/XCOM-LW-CommunityEdition/README.md

 To build against XCOM's APIs, we need to know its classes and their functions.
 We do this using **stubs**, which contain only the classes and function signatures, without including the body of any functions (which would be very difficult to get to build successfully).
 Note that the stubs are ***incomplete***, and periodically we have to add functions or even entire classes to them.
 For this reason, we use symlinks rather than just copying them into the UDK directory.

 If you open `UDK_PATH/Development/Src`, you will see a number of folders such as `Core`, `Engine`, etc. You will see the same folders in your LWCE installation directory under `Stubs`, plus a few more.
-We will mostly be adding packages to the UDK, but XCOM does make modifications to the `Core` and `Engine` classes, so you'll need to delete the folders `UDK_PATH/Development/Src/Core` and `UDK_PATH/Development/Src/Engine`.
+We will mostly be adding packages to the UDK, but XCOM does make modifications to some pre-existing classes, so you'll need to delete the folders `UDK_PATH/Development/Src/Core`, `UDK_PATH/Development/Src/Engine`, and `UDK_PATH/Development/Src/UDKBase`.

 Once you've located both the stubs and the UDK folders, simply create symlinks within `UDK_PATH/Development/Src` pointing to the equivalent folder in `Stubs/`.
-You need to do this for the folders `Core`, `Engine`, `GFxUI`, `XComGame`, `XComUIShell`, `XComStrategyGame`, `XComMutator`, and `XComLZMutator`.
+You need to do this for the folders `Core`, `Engine`, `GFxUI`, `UDKBase`, `XComGame`, `XComUIShell`, `XComStrategyGame`, `XComMutator`, and `XComLZMutator`.

 After creating the symlinks, you still need to tell the UDK about the XCOM packages.
 Open the file at `UDK_PATH/UDKGame/Config/DefaultEngine.ini` in any text editor, and locate this block: